mattermost/docs/source/welcome/get-started-mattermost-channels.rst

 .. tip::
     To extend an invitation to a larger group of people, you can share a team invitation link rather than sending individual invitations.
 Select the **Plus** |plus| icon, then select **Invite People**, then copy the invite link to your clipboard.

 All email invitations contain a single-use link that expires after 48 hours.
-System Admins can also [invalidate all active invitation links].
-See [XXX] for more information on inviting people to your Mattermost workspace.
+System Admins can also invalidate all active invitation links.
+See our `Invite people to teams <https://docs.mattermost.com/welcome/about-teams.html#invite-people-to-teams>`__ documemtation for details on inviting people to your Mattermost workspace.

 Send messages
 -------------